JedS6391/Reddit.NET/docs/index.md

 # Reddit .NET Client

-Provides a .NET client for interacting with [reddit](https://www.reddit.com).
+A .NET client for interacting with [reddit](https://www.reddit.com).

 This documentation describes how to use the client and an overview of the components the client relies on.